nopaixx/MaketsGA/README.md

 ![alt text](https://github.com/nopaixx/TensorFlow-GeneticsAlgo/blob/master/GA%20grafic.jpg)

-# Genetics algorithms basis Neural Netowrk weigth optimization
+# Genetics algorithms basis Neural Network weigth optimization
 As indicated in the introduction of the article we will try to optimize a neural network of any input dimension any internal dimension and any output dimension.
 However, to facilitate the exposure we will use the simplest Neural Network structure named percepton.

 ![alt text](https://github.com/nopaixx/MaketsGA/blob/master/percepton.jpg)